Clark Harris

-Clark Harris (born July 10, 1984) is an American football long snapper for the Cincinnati Bengals of the National Football League (NFL).
-He was drafted by the Green Bay Packers in the seventh round of the 2007 NFL Draft.
-He played college football at Rutgers.
-Harris has also been a member of the Detroit Lions and Houston Texans.
+Clark Harris (born July 10, 1984) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights and was selected by the Green Bay Packers in the seventh round of the 2007 NFL draft.
+Harris was also a member of the Detroit Lions and Houston Texans before signing with the Cincinnati Bengals, where he played for 14 seasons.

-Early years
+Early life

 Harris played both tight end and defensive end in high school at Southern Regional High School in Manahawkin, New Jersey for Head Coach Chuck Donahue.
 The Times-Observer and The Star-Ledger named him All-Ocean County, and was an All-Press of Atlantic City choice following his senior season.
 Rated the 22nd-best tight end in the nation by Student Sports Magazine, adding All-American and all-region honors from PrepStar.
 Led the team to a berth in the NJSIAA's South Jersey Group IV playoffs; he made 29 tackles, including six sacks and seven stops behind the line of scrimmage while also recovering two fumbles, returning one for a score in 2001.
 Also caught seven passes for 361 yards and three touchdowns that year.
 Of his 13 career receptions in a run-oriented offense, five went for scores.

 The three-year starter also handled the long-snapping duties, earning a spot on the New Jersey Football Coaches Association Super 100 football team.
 The versatile athlete also played basketball and competed in track.
 Harris was selected to compete in the North-South New Jersey All-Star Basketball Game.
 In track, Harris finished fifth in the Meet of Champions in the javelin with a throw of 180 feet, 3 inches as a junior and placed fourth in the javelin at the Penn Relays as a senior.
 Graduated as a Rotary Club Scholar-Athlete and played for New Jersey in the 2002 Governor's Bowl.
-He is married to his wife Jessica.